 The temples in Mumbai have always been famous and high on the tourist list.
-People in Mumbai go to these temples for all sorts of needs, either to pray to get a new job or to have a chance in the Bollywood or even to get hitched soon.
 The temples in Mumbai are the epitome of devotion and sometimes you even have to stand in queue for your chance to pray.

 Prominent Temples of Mumbai

 Here are some highly visited temples in Mumbai, and are visited by devotees specially during important festivals.

 The Mumba Devi temple is situated in Zaveri Bazaar, in Mumbai and is the” kul- devi”, of the original residents of Mumbai, and is believed to give always blessings and good luck.
 This is the oldest temple in Mumbai.
 Mumbai derives its name from the Sanskrit language, Maha – Amba, meaning Great Mother.
 If you add “ai”, to Mumbai, it becomes “mother”, in the Marathi language.

 This temple is dedicated to Goddess Mumba, the local incarnation of the Devi, and is the Patron Goddess, of the Kolis ( fishermen community of Maharastra ).
 The Goddess Mumba Devi is dressed in a robe with a silver crown, a nose stud and a golden necklace.
 To the left is the stone figure of Annapurna, seated on a peacock, while in front of the shrine is a tiger, the carrier of the Goddess.

 The Panchamukha Hanuman temple, is situated in Nerul, in Navi Mumbai.
 Panchamukha literally means, the 5 faces of Hanuman.
 The 5 faces are - Lord Hanuman, Lord Narsimha, Lord Adivaraha, Lord Hayagriva and Lord Garuda.